Ambika Sanwa

 Ambika Sanba was born on March 17, 1937 in Khokling, Mikwakhola, Taplejung District.
-He is a Nepalese politician.
-He was elected to the Pratinidhi Sabha in 1994 and 1997 election, as the Communist Party of Nepal (Unified Marxist-Leninist) candidate in the Taplejung-2 constituency.
+He was a Nepalese politician.
+He was elected to the Pratinidhi Sabha for two terms in 1991 and 1994election, as the Communist Party of Nepal (Unified Marxist-Leninist) candidate in the Taplejung-2 constituency for 8years.

-After the election Sanba was named Minister for Population and Environment in the CPN (UML) cabinet of Man Mohan Adhikari.
+After the election Sanba was named Minister for Population and Environment after split of CPN (UML) and CPN (ML) in 1999 ,cabinet of Girja Prasad Koirala.

 In August 2005, after having been missing for seven months, Sanba's family notified the press that he had joined the underground Communist Party of Nepal (Maoist Centre).